The Challenge (2003 film)

 The Challenge is a 2003 comedy film starring Mary-Kate and Ashley Olsen, their final direct-to-video production.
-It was the last of seven direct-to-video films produced by Tapestry Films to star the Olsens.
+It was produced by Dualstar Entertainment Group and Tapestry Films and released by Warner Bros.
+Pictures and Warner Home Video on November 15, 2003.

 Plot

-Twin sisters, Shane (Mary-Kate Olsen) and Elizabeth Dalton (Ashley Olsen), live separately from one another on opposite ends of the country after their parents divorced years earlier.
+Twin sisters, Shane and Elizabeth Dalton, live separately from one another on opposite ends of the country after their parents divorced years earlier.
 Shane, who lives with their mom in Los Angeles, is a chilled out, tree-hugging vegetarian who is very into nature and spiritual beliefs, while her estranged sister Lizzie, who lives with their dad in Washington, D.C. is a level-headed grade A student with a driven personality.
 However, unknown to each other, they both apply to be contestants on a reality game show filmed in Mexico called The Challenge, which tests contestants strength and survival skills in various challenges as they work as part of a team in order to win college scholarships.

-Marcus, (Brian Skala), the head intern at "The Challenge", informs the show's producer, Max (Joe Michael Burke), of their distant relationship.
+Marcus, the head intern at "The Challenge", informs the show's producer, Max, of their distant relationship.
 Knowing they dislike each other, Marcus puts both girls on the same team, Team Mayan, as part of a scheme to boost the show's ratings.
-Backstage, Shane meets and becomes close to Adam (Lukas Behnken), a laid-back jock who is put on the opposite team, Team Aztec.
-Team Aztec also includes Kelly (Sarah Bastian), an overly-competitive swimmer, JJ (Diana Carreno), a ditzy "triple threat" with dreams of stardom, and Charles (Ty Hodges), a calm and intuitive city boy who plans to study psychotherapy.
-Along with Shane and Lizzie, Team Mayan also includes Anthony (Theo Rossi), an Italian-American food enthusiast, and Justin (Zakk Moore), a surfer and skater from sunny Florida.
+Backstage, Shane meets and becomes close to Adam, a laid-back jock who is put on the opposite team, Team Aztec.
+Team Aztec also includes Kelly, an overly-competitive swimmer, JJ, a ditzy "triple threat" with dreams of stardom, and Charles, a calm and intuitive city boy who plans to study psychotherapy.
+Along with Shane and Lizzie, Team Mayan also includes Anthony, an Italian-American food enthusiast, and Justin, a surfer and skater from sunny Florida.
 At their first meeting, Max informs the group of the rules, which include a prohibition on romantic entanglements between contestants, as it can result in disqualification from a challenge.

 During the first challenge, Shane and Lizzie's bickering prevents them from working together, and Team Aztec wins the points.
 When Anthony and Justin make them realize that they'll need to pull together, they start putting aside their differences for the sake of the team.
 Over the first few days, Shane and Adam become more and more close, and Kelly suspects something is going on.
 At the same time, Lizzie starts hanging out behind the scenes with Marcus, although he is still being asked by Max to spy on the girls.
 Marcus finds out that Shane hates heights and that Lizzie is afraid of snakes, information which Max plans to use later on.
 Team Mayan win the fourth and fifth challenges, making the score 3-2 to Team Aztec, and Shane and Lizzie both start to respect what the other knows.